welshstew/camel-oraevent/README.md

 =================

-This is a component for [Apache Camel](http://camel.apache.org/) which allows for Producing/Consuming Oracle Database Change Notifications
+This is a component for [Apache Camel](http://camel.apache.org/) which allows for Consuming Oracle Database Change Notifications

 ## URI Format